Do you know someone who doesn’t use common sense? Dr. Aaron Beck did. It was Dr. Sigmund Frued.

 Dr. Beck began formulating CBT because he saw that Freudian psychoanalysts, as well as traditional psychiatrists and behaviorists, neglected common sense in their methods of understanding human psychology.
-He saw that a person’s conscious thoughts, their reasoning and judgements, their private world was not regarded as a useful area of inquiry.
+He saw that a person’s conscious thoughts, their reasoning and judgements, their private world, was not regarded as a useful area of inquiry.
 And this made no sense to him.

 In 1979 he wrote that, “By glossing over the patient’s attempts to define his problem in his own terms, and the efficacy of using his own rationality to solve his problems, the contemporary schools perpetuate a myth.
 The troubled person is led to believe that he can’t help himself and must seek out a professional healer when confronted with distress related to everyday problems of living…By debasing the value of common sense, this subtle indoctrination inhibits him from using his own judgment in analyzing and solving his problems.”

+The ordinary person has an understanding of themselves which enables them to interact in an adaptive way.
+Common sense includes observations and introspections by which someone determines if they are unhappy.
 Therefore, a kind of ordinary “self-help” can be used.
-For example, encouraging someone to focus on what is bothering them and then suggesting more sensible attitudes or more realistic solutions to problems.
+For example, encouraging someone, once they know what is bothering them, by suggesting some sensible attitudes or possible realistic solutions to problems.
 Giving practical advice does not always work, but it helps many of us, a lot of the time.

 Consider the case of the compulsive hand-washer.
 He spends a great deal of time scrubbing his hands.
 He says that he is concerned that he may have come into contact with germs that could produce a serious disease if he does not keep his hands clean.
 He may know that his fear is far fetched, yet he continues even though it seriously interferes with his career, relationships, hobbies, maybe even sleeping and eating.
 The Freudian psychoanalytic explanation of this kind of behavior is that the person has an anal fixation or that he is trying to wash away the guilt stemming from some forbidden but unconscious wish.